gcasr/2025/pages/call_for_posters.md

 - Please submit an abstract of no more than 250 words.
 - Posters may cover already-published work.
-- The final posters should be 3x4 feet.
+- The final posters should be 30x40.

 ### Need Help?